syncfusion-content/install-docs/Common/Essential-Studio/difference-between-license-and-trial-installer.md

 ### Licensed Installer

 If you are a paid customer, then from your account’s [download](https://www.syncfusion.com/account/downloads) section, you can download and use the licensed version of our components.
 You can use our licensed components as long as you have a paid license.

+N> Starting with 2022 Volume 1 v20.1.0.47, all Syncfusion customers (evaluators and paid customers) who use Syncfusion installers or nuget packages from [nuget.org](https://www.nuget.org/packages?q=Syncfusion) must generate and register the corresponding platform and version license key in your projects.<br>
+For more information, please see [this](https://help.syncfusion.com/common/essential-studio/licensing/license-key) help topic.